The-Marcy-Lab-School/darkmode-react-context/README.md

 # React-context

-This documentation will show you how to implement a generic dark mode toggel using Context in React.
+This documentation will show you how to implement a generic dark mode toggle using Context in React.

 ## What is Context?